Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly states when to use ('when a session gets stuck, produces errors, or enters a bad state') and provides clear workflow guidance ('After resetting, call research without a session_id').
-Also notes cost implications ('Free — no credits consumed') to inform the decision.
+The description explicitly states when to use the tool ('when a session gets stuck, produces errors, or enters a bad state') and provides post-action guidance ('call research without a session_id to start a new clean session').
+It does not mention when not to use it, but the context is clear.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.